 Tayrona Park : Days 16-17

 Accessible via boat or bus, Tayrona Park is a must visit destination.
 Not too far from the hub of Santa Marta, you can do a day trip if you are short on time.
-I would highly recommend staying over night though, so you can really get into the park and enjoy the long stretches of deserted beach and pristine rainforest walks.
-Be aware there is an entrance fee (currently 42,000 cop but likely to rise) and there is accommodation inside the park but it is much more expensive than elsewhere in Colombia.
+I would highly recommend staying over night though.
+This way you can get further into the park and enjoy the long stretches of deserted beach and pristine rainforest walks.
+Be aware there is an entrance fee (currently 42,000 cop but likely to rise) and accommodation inside the park is much more expensive than elsewhere in Colombia.
 Most backpackers opt to pay for a hammock to keep costs down.

 Caribbean Coast Wildcard!
 Days 18-20